 Just like books, movies have the ability to transport people to far flung places and on adventurous journeys.
 Anyone who is itching to travel can quell the impulse to pack a bag by watching a good travel movie.

 There are hundreds – if not thousands – of travel films that span nearly every genre, which practically ensures that there is something for everyone.
 We have too many favorites to list, but a few that immediately jump to mind are The Way, The Best Exotic Marigold Hotel and French Kiss.

 When it comes to series, the Indian Jones movies are adventurous classics – and the Before series (Before Sunrise, Before Sunset and Before Midnight) is a good travel romance trilogy.

 Travel documentaries are another good source of solid travel inspiration.
 A few of our top picks include 180° South, Street Food and No Reservations.

 Pro Tip: Amazon Prime Movies – which is part of the basic yearly $99 Prime package – has heaps of travel TV shows, documentaries and movies, too!
 If you are not already a member, sign up for your free 30-day trial now!

 One of the best ways to vicariously travel is through your own past trips!
 If you were smart enough to organize your travel pictures, go ahead and dust off your old travel photo albums and take a trip down memory lane.

-On the other hand, if you never quite got around to putting your travel pics in albums or frames (or never even printed them!), now is the time to finally do it!
+That said, a good way to tame the travel itch is to take the time to organize travel photos.
+If you never quite got around to putting your travel pics in albums or frames (or never even printed them!), now is the time to finally do it!
 It is easier than ever to get photos printed (just upload them and have them shipped to your house!) and organized into photo albums.
 You can also turn your favorite pics into canvas wall hangings, posters or coffee mugs.